sleexyz/typesafe-react-redux-example/README.md

 We use the same map encoding to reduce boilerplate for defining these effects and actions.

 ### Type annotations where they count
 Flow's strength lies in its type inference.
-This allows us to have static guarantees about our code, without having to pollute our codebase with type annotations everywhere.
+This allows us to have static guarantees about our code without having to pollute our codebase with excessive type annotations.

 We write types where they count, and allow the rest to be inferred.
 This means writing:
 - types of the state, and any function that act on the state.
 - types of async actions
 - prop types

-## Libraries used
+## Libraries used:

-### Language
+<h3 align="center">Language</h3>

 #### [flow](https://flowtype.org/)
 - Flow is a type checker for JS.